microsoft/reality-augmentation-using-cognitive-services/04-Camera/README.md

    - For **Pos Y** type **-120**
    - For **Width** type **160**
    - For **Height** type **200**
-   - For **Text** remove the default text **Next Text**
+   - For **Text** remove the default text **New Text**
    - For **Font Size** set to **20**

    > Checkpoint: Click **Run**.
 For now you will see the layout of the new UI components.
-The won't do anything yet, but that's in the next section, where we will configure scripts so that when you click the **Identify** button your device's camera takes a picture, sends the image to the Computer Vision API, and the results are displayed. *Note:* you may need to click **Maximize On Play** to see the components.
+This won't do anything yet, but in the next section we will configure scripts so that when you click the **Identify** button your device's camera takes a picture, sends the image to the Computer Vision API, and the results are displayed. *Note:* you may need to click **Maximize On Play** to see the components.

 1. Add scripts
    - Copy **`<working-dir>`\reality-augmentation-using-cognitive-services\04-Camera\scripts\ButtonHandler.cs** to **`<working-dir>`\HoloWorld\assets\Scripts**